gratitude quotes to help you see more good in your life.

 So now, I happily sit in those awful waiting room chairs and for as long as it takes.
 Gratitude has changed the whole experience for me.
 Keeping a mood journal is a great way to also record your reasons to be thankful.

 7. Move Forward

-“Develop an attitude of gratitude, and give thanks for everything that happens to you, knowing that every step forward is a step toward achieving something bigger and better than your current situation.” – Brian Tracy
+“Develop an attitude of gratitude, and give thanks for everything that happens to you, knowing that every step forward is a step toward achieving something bigger and better than your current situation.”– Brian Tracy

 Maintaining a proper mindset will help you to cope with even the most challenging of situations.
-It’s the whole “is the glass half empty or half full” scenario.
+It’s the whole “is the glass half empty or half full?” scenario.

 Patients that have been through a stroke or a disabling accident frequently struggle with depression because they are not improving as fast they would like.
 Again, there are two ways to look at things.

 One, you can become fixated on all the things you can’t do.

 Two, you can focus on the things you’ve accomplished so far and the ways your body has already healed.